spsforks/QB64-Wiki/_RGB32.md

 * When [LONG](LONG) values are [PUT](PUT) to file, the ARGB values become BGRA.
 Use [LEFT$](LEFT$)([MKL$](MKL$)(color32value~&), 3) to place 3 colors.
 * **NOTE: Default 32-bit backgrounds are clear black or [_RGB32](_RGB32)(0, 0).
 Use [CLS](CLS) to make the black opaque.**

 ## Availability

 * Alternative syntaxes available with **version 1.3 and up**.

 ## Example(s)

-*Example 1:* Converting the color port RGB intensity palette values 0 to 63 to 32 bit hexadecimal values.
+Converting the color port RGB intensity palette values 0 to 63 to 32 bit hexadecimal values.

 ```vb